Skip to content

 """

-raise ValueError("Parent resolution must be a multiple of the child resolution.")
+raise ValueError(f"Coarser resolution {coarse_resolution} must be a multiple of {self.resolution}")

 )